boiler-dev/boiler/README.md

 ### Prompts

-The `promptBoiler` function returns an array of "prompts" to collect input for.
+The `promptBoiler` function returns an array of "prompts" that define user input to retrieve.

 Prompts are just an array of [Inquirer.js Questions](https://github.com/SBoudrias/Inquirer.js/#objects).